What is ‘flurona’ and how common is it? - NewsBreak

 ( WJW ) – The name might sound like a joke, but the World Health Organization says cases of people getting influenza and COVID-19 are very real.

-“Flurona” is when a patient has both the flu and COVID .2021 taxes: IRS deadline back to April 15 despite pandemic
+“Flurona” is when a patient has both the flu and COVID .Expired COVID-19 tests could skew results

 Israel just confirmed its first case of so-called flurona Thursday, according to The Times of Israel.
 The dual infection was identified in an unvaccinated pregnant woman whose symptoms Beilinson Hospital doctors described as mild.